 A hot and humid environment

 Prolonged exposure to water

-Histologically, it is characterized by acanthosis, hyperkeratosis, and a sparse, superficial, perivascular infiltrate in the dermis.
-The vesiculobullous form shows spongiosis and parakeratosis.
-Staining with PAS or methenamine silver stain demonstrates fungal filaments.
+Histologically, tinea pedis presents with acanthosis, hyperkeratosis, and a sparse, superficial, perivascular infiltrate in the dermis.
+The vesiculobullous form exhibits spongiosis and parakeratosis.
+Fungal filaments can be demonstrated through Periodic acid-Schiff staining or methenamine silver stain.

 History and Physical

 Patients with tinea pedis typically present with long-standing, itchy, intertriginous dermatitis of the toes characterized by peeling, maceration, and fissuring (see Image.
 Tinea Pedis).
 The undersurface of the toes primarily affects lateral toe clefts, exhibiting erythema and fine, silvery-white scales.
 Occasionally, a vesicular eruption resembling pompholyx can appear on the sole, but the most common presentation is the chronic intertriginous type.

 Chronic hyperkeratotic or moccasin-type tinea pedis typically presents with patchy or diffuse scaling on the bottom, medial, and lateral sides of the feet.
 The vesiculobullous form, often caused by T mentagrophytes, manifests as tense vesicles or bullae on the soles.
 The burning and itching resulting from bullae can cause significant discomfort.
 An associated bacterial infection can lead to an acute ulcerative form of tinea pedis.

 Although the physical examination may strongly indicate a dermatophyte infection, tinea can overlap with other skin conditions.
 Confirmation through microscopy and culture may be necessary.
 A thorough skin examination is warranted as patients can experience dermatophyte infections in multiple body areas.